tenstorrent/aplic/README.md

 read/write/SetSourceState methods.
 The system uses the setSourceState method of the Aplic to model a change in the interrupt source state of an interrupt.
-The Aplic will evaluate the effects of the setSourceState and, if the required conditions are met, it will deliver/underliver an interrupt to a hart in the system.
-The interrupt delivery details are not part of the Aplic code: The Aplic relies on a couple of callbacks to effect the delivery.
+The Aplic will evaluate the effects of the setSourceState and, if the required conditions are met, it will deliver/undeliver an interrupt to a hart in the system.
+The interrupt delivery details are not part of the Aplic code: The Aplic relies on a couple of callbacks to perform the delivery.
 It is up to the code instantiating the Aplic to define the callback methods.
 There is one callback for direct (non MSI) interrupt delivery and one for message based (MSI) delivery.
 Here's an overview of the usage mode of the Aplic:

-1. Instantiate an Aplic associating it with a memory address, a hart count, a domain count, and an interrupt device count.
+1. Instantiate an Aplic associating it with a memory address, a stride (address offset between domains), a hart count, a domain count, and an interrupt device count.

 2. Define the direct delivery callback or the MSI delivery callback or both.

+3. Define the domains of the Aplic starting with the root domain and associating each non-root domain with a parent domain.

-3. Invoke the Aplic read method whenever there is a memory read operation targeting an address in the address range of the Aplic.
+4. Invoke the Aplic read method whenever there is a memory read operation targeting an address in the address range of the Aplic.

-4. Invoke the APlic write method whenever there is a memory write operation targeting an address in the address range of the Aplic.
+5. Invoke the Aplic write method whenever there is a memory write operation targeting an address in the address range of the Aplic.

-5. Invoke the setSourceState method whenever there is a change in the state of an interrupt source associated with the Aplic.
+6. Invoke the setSourceState method whenever there is a change in the state of an interrupt source associated with the Aplic.